-The drought that southwest Kansas experienced in 2011 was devastating to production on many sprinkler irrigated corn fields, but the erraticity did highlight some design and management issues that producer might address before the next irrigation season:
+The severe droughts of the early 2000s and 2011-2012 in Kansas was devastating to production on many sprinkler irrigated corn fields, but the erraticity did highlight some design and management issues that producer might need to address before the next irrigation season:

 - 1. Does the selected sprinkler package strike the correct balance in reducing evaporative losses without increasing irrigation runoff or in-field water redistribution? - 2.
 Does the sprinkler package and its installation characteristics provide the crop with equal opportunity to applied or infiltrated water? - 3.
 Are the sprinkler nozzle heights and spacings appropriate for the intended cropping? - 4.
-Should planting of taller row crops such as corn be in circular patterns if incanopy sprinklers are used? - 5.
+Should planting of taller row crops such as corn be in circular patterns if in-canopy sprinklers are used? - 5.
 Are there subtle irrigation system characteristics (design, installation, or maintenance) that might combine negatively to reduce crop yields?